garrandall/popular-music-data/tracks/nearer-to-you-betty-harris.md

 (Nearer, nearer)

-I'm sorry if I seem, ooh, yeah
+I'm sorry if I seem, oh, yeah
 A little bit stubborn sometimes
 I hope I'm not being
 A nuisance to you